 Once you establish technological solutions to help you collect feedback effortlessly, it’s important to use it.
 The data collected through analytics is the most important information you’ll receive about your content strategy.
 In fact, it’s so important that it should be the key driver in your strategy.

-Think about it: When you have transparency about the who, what, when, where, why and how of sales reps’ usage of content, you’ll have all the information you need to adapt, iterate, and continuously improve that content.
+First, get transparency about the who, what, when, where, why and how of sales reps’ usage of content.
+Then you’ll have all the information you need to adapt, iterate, and continuously improve that content.

 Remember, when it comes to agile content development, feedback is the magic elixir—the super fuel that drives the engine of change and continual improvement.

 We like feedback.